Little Black Dress Initiative

 • 50% of those who age out end up homeless or incarcerated.

-In 2013, funding was eliminated for integral mentoring and life-skills training programs that supported hundreds of youth in Los Angeles County as they aged out of the foster care system.
-Since then, JLLA has responded to this service gap in the following key ways:
+In 2013, funding was eliminated for integral mentoring and life-skills training programs that supported hundreds of youths in Los Angeles County as they aged out of the foster care system.
+Since then, JLLA has responded to this service gap by volunteering, donating, and working directly with the below service charities that funds raised by the LBDI help support:

 • Friends of the Children Los Angeles (“Friends LA”) is a national organization that started in Oregon over 20 years ago and opened the Los Angeles chapter in 2017.
 Friends LA uses “The Generational Change Model” in which they select the children facing the highest risks of poverty, and pair children, ages 4-6, of parenting foster youth with a salaried, professional mentor (a “Friend”) who stays by their side for 12+ years, no matter what.
 The Friends LA Committee will support the community partner by providing events with programming to support families of the Friends of the Children: parent programming and child programming for children aged 6-8 (although this will expand in future years as the children in Friends LA get older).
 Past Friends LA events have included a STEAM Fair with the children and meditation and relaxation exercises with their parents.

 • Harvest Home is a residential program that serves homeless pregnant women and their babies.
-All women enter the program while they are pregnant, and stay on average between 3 and 6 months after the birth of their child.
-They offer a nurturing, structured program aimed at helping each woman make changes in her life in order to attain independence and stability.
+All women enter the program while they are pregnant and stay on average between 3 and 6 months after the birth of their child.
+They offer a nurturing, structured program aimed at helping each woman make changes in her life to attain independence and stability.
 The Harvest Home Committee coordinates programming to provide encouragement and soft skills training for pregnant and new mothers.
-Past events included hosting a baby shower for the residents, a yoga/meditation session, and hosting pot luck dinners.
+Past events included hosting a baby shower for the residents, a yoga/meditation session, and hosting potluck dinners.

-Questions?
-Email Jackie Hinton at jackheard@yahoo.com or Daphne Martin at daphnecmartin@yahoo.com.
+Emily Rivera at emilyr.jlla@gmail.com or Leticia Govea at leticia.govea@compass.com.